How to use Jira Product Discovery

 When Execution Phase in Project Management Start?

-Once all of the PIs have been identified and their objectives outlined, it’s time to move on to the Execution phase where resources will be allocated and tasks begin to be carried out according to the plans created during PI planning.
+Once all of the PIs have been identified and their objectives outlined, it’s time to move on to the Execution phase of project management where resources will be allocated and tasks begin to be carried out according to the plans created during PI planning.
 During this stage, progress should also be tracked against objectives so any changes can be quickly addressed as they arise while ensuring quality standards remain intact throughout its duration.

-The Execution phase is where the team works together to implement the action items from the PI planning, focusing on activities that will help the team deliver the value and objectives determined during the PI planning.
+The Project Management Execution phase is where the team works together to implement the action items from the PI planning, focusing on activities that will help the team deliver the value and objectives determined during the PI planning.
 During this phase, teams should track progress, celebrate successes, and identify issues that might be impeding progress.

 What do Project Managers Need to Have to Start the Execution Phase?